Eric Lindros trade: Aftermath

+Lindros' arrival in Philadelphia helped the team secure funding for their new arena, the CoreStates Center, and a lucrative television contract with Comcast SportsNet Philadelphia.
 Lindros signed a five-year contract with the Flyers worth an estimated $24 million.
 As a rookie, he earned $2 million, while Gretzky, with the largest NHL contract, earned $3 million.
 Lindros did not accompany the Flyers to Quebec for an exhibition game prior to the 1992–93 season due to concern about the reception he would receive.
 Playing as a centre, Lindros formed a forward line with wingers Recchi and Brent Fedyk in 1992, called the "Crazy Eights".
 Although Lindros did put up strong numbers in the 1992-93 and 1993-94 seasons, the Flyers missed the playoffs in both seasons.
 After the Flyers traded Recchi to Montreal to acquire John LeClair for the lockout-shortened 1994-95 season, Lindros, LeClair, and Mikael Renberg played together as the "Legion of Doom", with Lindros winning the Hart Memorial Trophy as league MVP and also tied for the scoring lead with Jaromír Jágr.
-The Flyers did not win a Stanley Cup with Lindros; they reached the 1997 Stanley Cup Finals, but lost.
-Lindros' arrival in Philadelphia helped the team secure funding for their new arena, the CoreStates Center, and a lucrative television contract with Comcast SportsNet Philadelphia.
+The Flyers did not win a Stanley Cup with Lindros; they reached the 1997 Stanley Cup Final where they lost in a four-game sweep to the Detroit Red Wings.

 Bobby Clarke, who succeeded Farwell as the general manager of the Flyers, feuded with Lindros and his parents in the late 1990s.
 Lindros sat out the entire 2000–01 NHL season after rejecting a one-year, $8.5 million offer as he demanded a trade from the Flyers.
 The Flyers traded him to the Rangers in 2001.
 After Lindros retired from the NHL, the Flyers inducted him into their team Hall of Fame in 2014.